 Burleigh Court Hotel, Stroud – Review

 The Cotswolds is a wonderful, beautiful place.
 Every time I come here, it leaves me wanting to come back more.
 It covers almost 800 square miles, running through five counties.
-Each and every area of the Cotswolds has its own feel and its own identity, and all of it I’ve encountered so far is simply breathtaking.
+Each and every area of the Cotswolds has its own feel and its own identity, and the parts of it I’ve encountered so far is simply breathtaking.

 “Natural grandeur aplenty”